Every week, patients become eligible for the Shingles National Immunisation Programme

 Immunocompetent 70-year-olds

-From 1st September 2025, eligibility for shingles vaccination expands to include all severely immunocompromised individuals aged 18 and over2,3
+Since 1st September 2025, eligibility for shingles vaccination expanded to severely immunocompromised individuals aged 18 years and over with no upper age limit (as defined in the Green Book)2,3

 NA